freddieiboynl/Color-Swatch/README.md

 Bonus: In Preview mode, you can tap on each value to copy it to your clipboard so you can paste it anywhere.
 Just for you.

 ## Next:
-- [ ] Doesn't work with Shared Colors.
+- [x] Doesn't work with Shared Colors.
 Change to allow variables.
 - [ ] Display closest CSS color name.
 - [ ] Display complimentary color suggestions.
 - [ ] Option for circular swatch.
-- [ ] Optiont to hide any piece of data if you don't need it for that project.
+- [ ] Option to hide any piece of data if you don't need it for that project.

 ---

+- **Update 8** Added option to use and display shared colors!
+Now when you select your color token, the swatch will tell you it's provided name right underneath the alpha value in the top right.

 - **Update 7**: Cleaner Readme, Removed display options and added a better default size.
 You can still resize it however you want!